One Handed Shoelace Knot

 For shoes with an even number of eyelet pairs (such as the four pairs in the above diagrams), the knot that anchors the start of the lacing should be diagonally opposite the finishing knot.

 For shoes with an odd number of eyelet pairs (such as the five pairs in the photo at right), the anchoring knot should be on the same side as the finishing knot (as seen in the second photo above).

-• This lacing favors the right hand because the knot ends up on the right side.
-Simply reverse the instructions (mirror image) to end up with the knot on the left side.
+• The instructions on this page favor the right hand because the knot ends up on the right side.
+For left-hand use, simply reverse the instructions (mirror image) to end up with the knot on the left side.

 • The recommended way to anchor the start of the lacing is to feed the shoelace through the eyelet and then tie the lace back onto itself.
 In other words, knot the shoelace onto the eyelet (as shown in the above photo).

 • While the recommended lacing method is Straight Easy Lacing, other lacing methods can be used instead, particularly Shoe Shop Lacing.
 The reversed One Handed Lacing can also be used, with the otherwise loose end passed all the way back up the shoe to emerge from the last eyelet.